Residence Agreement Policies and Procedures

 Approved Personal Care Attendant

-When approved by the Office of Accessible Education, a documented live-in personal care attendant (PCA) may live with a student.
+When approved by the Office of Accessible Education (OAE), a personal care attendant (PCA), providing direct care and assistance in activities in daily living, may live with a student.
 Each PCA’s name and student status (if applicable) must be filed with R&DE Student Housing Assignments before a key and/or access card is issued for the PCA.
-R&DE Student Housing Assignments must be notified in writing if you are no longer in need of a PCA or if the name of your PCA changes.
-In undergraduate residences that require a meal plan, an additional meal plan must be purchased for a live-in PCA.
-Family members are not eligible to serve as PCAs in Undergraduate Housing; students who will be living with family members as PCAs must live in Graduate (Family) Housing, and are affiliated with an undergraduate residence assigned by Residential Education.
+Non-Stanford student, live-in PCAs residing in undergraduate housing must complete a LiveScan and background check.
+Instructions for this will be sent to the resident requiring a PCA.
+OAE and R&DE Student Housing Assignments must be notified in writing if you are no longer in need of a PCA or if the name of your PCA changes.
+In undergraduate residences that require a meal plan, an additional meal plan may be purchased for a live-in PCA.
+Residents who will be living with family members as PCAs are assigned to Graduate (Family) Housing, and are affiliated with an undergraduate residence assigned by Residential Education.

-The Service and Support Animals in Stanford R&DE Student Housing policy booklet explains the distinction between service and support animals and contains further information pertaining to the process and agreement that must be in effect to have a support animal in residence.
-A request for a support animal MUST be approved and the animal must be registered with the OAE prior to admittance to a student’s assigned residence.
+The Service and Support Animals in Stanford R&DE Student Housing policy explains the distinction between service and support animals and contains further information pertaining to the process and agreement that must be in effect to have a support animal in residence.
+A request for a support animal MUST be approved by the OAE, and the animal must be registered with R&DE prior to admittance to a student’s assigned residence.

-Support animals are approved to live in identified housing assignments; each time a student moves with a support animal, the student must seek approval from R&DE Student Housing.
+- Support animals are approved to live in specific housing assignments; each time a student moves with a support animal, the student must initiate a new housing accommodation request with OAE and follow approval steps outlined by R&DE Student Housing.
 Support animals authorized by the OAE may not be placed in all university residences; generally, support animals are best suited to apartment-style housing.
-Individuals with OAE approved support animals are subject to the behavioral, control, sanitary, and health-related restrictions and conditions set forth in the "Service and Support Animals in Stanford R&DE Student Housing" policy booklet.
+Individuals with OAE-approved support animals are subject to the behavioral, control, sanitary, and health-related restrictions and conditions set forth in the "Service and Support Animals in Stanford R&DE Student Housing" policy booklet.
 This includes a requirement that the animal not violate reasonable expectations with regard to peace and quiet.
 Unlike service animals, support animals are not authorized for general use throughout campus.
 OAE-approved support animals are only permitted in a student’s assigned housing and nearby areas appropriate for the animal’s natural relief.
 When traveling to and from an owner’s assigned living space, support animals should be in an animal carrier or controlled by a leash or harness.
-Animals should never be in family courtyards.
+Support animals should never be in family courtyards.

-Stanford may require any student to promptly remove from campus any service or support animal that does not abide by the above requirements and expectations.
+- Stanford may require any student to promptly remove from campus any service or support animal that does not abide by the above requirements and expectations.
 In such an event, the student, but not the animal, will remain welcome on campus and Stanford will engage the student to determine whether the student can identify an alternative form of accommodation.
-Stanford may also report to the city and county animal control authorities any animal that it reasonably believes is not being maintained in compliance with animal health and safety provisions or any instance where Stanford believes that an animal is being abused by the person it serves.
+Stanford may also report to the city and county animal control authorities any animal that it reasonably believes is not being maintained in compliance with animal health and safety provisions or any instance where Stanford believes that an animal is being abused by its handler.

-Support animals are not allowed in all housing locations, including animal-free/restricted buildings and student meal plan locations.
+- Support animals are not allowed in all housing locations, including animal-free/restricted buildings, common rooms, and student dining locations.
 If a student is approved for a support animal after being placed in an assignment where their support animal is not permitted, including in an animal-free/restricted building, they will be required to move to another building.

 Requesting Disability/Medical Accommodation While Living in Housing

-If you live on campus and have a newly-diagnosed condition or a change to a previously-documented condition, you may request an accommodation including reassignment to another type of room or residence.
+If you live on campus and have a newly-diagnosed condition or a change in an existing condition, you may request an accommodation including reassignment to another type of room or residence.
 Reassignments are made on a space-available basis and only for the student whose disability needs change— not for a group.
 Contact the OAE to make a reassignment request.

-By filing a request for reassignment, you are indicating that:
+By filing an OAE request for reassignment, you are indicating that:

 - It is medically necessary for you to be reassigned;